f3d-app/f3d/CONTRIBUTING.md

 If you are already familiar with software compilation, you can take a look at our [build](doc/dev/BUILD.md) guide.
 If not, you may want to look at our [getting started](doc/dev/GETTING_STARTED.md) guide, that provide steps to compile F3D.

-Once you are able to build F3D, you may want to take a look at the opened [issues](https://github.com/f3d-app/f3d/issues), especially, the ones with the ["good first issue"](https://github.com/f3d-app/f3d/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) label if you are beginner, or the ones with the ["help wanted"](https://github.com/f3d-app/f3d/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) label if you have already some experience with programming and contribution in general.
+Once you are able to build F3D, you may want to take a look at the opened [issues](https://github.com/f3d-app/f3d/issues)!
+If you are a beginner, you may want to look at ["good first issues"](https://github.com/f3d-app/f3d/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
+If you already have some experience with programming and contribution, definitely look at ["help wanted"](https://github.com/f3d-app/f3d/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) issues.
+If you like to debug or prototype things out, you may want to look at ["investigation"](https://github.com/f3d-app/f3d/issues?q=is%3Aopen+is%3Aissue+label%3Aworkflow%3Ainvestigation) issues.
+If you want to get involved in the technical discussions, definitely look at ["discussion"](https://github.com/f3d-app/f3d/issues?q=is%3Aopen+is%3Aissue+label%3Aworkflow%3Adiscussion) issues.

-If one sounds interesting to you and is not yet assigned, then you should just go ahead and *comment on the issue* and ask for any help or clarification needed.
+If an issue is interesting to you and is not yet assigned, then you should just go ahead, *comment on the issue* and ask for any help or clarification needed.
 F3D maintainers will see your comment, assign the issue to you and provide guidance as needed.

 It is also recommended to reach out on [discord](https://discord.f3d.app) to simplify communication, but it is not required.

 You can then fix the issue or implement the feature on your side and contribute it to the F3D repository, by following the workflow described below.

 Of course, if you are already using F3D and want to improve it for your specific needs, because you want a feature or found a bug, that is definitely possible.
 Feel free to reach out for guidance by opening an issue or asking on [discord](https://discord.f3d.app).

-Another way to get started is to improve the documentation.
+Another way to get started is to improve the documentation, look for typos, improve the examples and the gallery.
+Please share any ideas you may have!

 ## F3D Development workflow